Ngāti Hako

 Ngāti Hako is a Māori iwi of New Zealand.
-The people of Ngati Hako are acknowledged as the earliest settlers in the Hauraki region.
-Although Ngati Hako endured long periods of conflict with the Marutūāhu peoples, they were never completely overcome.
+The people of Ngāti Hako are acknowledged as the earliest settlers in the Hauraki region.
+Although Ngāti Hako endured long periods of conflict with the Marutūāhu peoples, they were never completely overcome.
 They have maintained a presence in Hauraki to the present day.
 Their origins are not known, but it is suggested that they belonged to the ancient Te Tini o Toi people, who were descendants of the Polynesian navigator Toitehuatahi.

-The survival of Ngati Hako through the period of Marutūāhu expansion was assisted by a strategic marriage.
-The high-born Ngati Hako woman Ruawehea was married to Tamatera, the son of Marutūāhu.
-The special relationship between Ngati Hako and the lands of Hauraki is recalled in their traditional call of welcome.
+The survival of Ngāti Hako through the period of Marutūāhu expansion was assisted by a strategic marriage.
+The high-born Ngāti Hako woman Ruawehea was married to Tamatera, the son of Marutūāhu.
+The special relationship between Ngāti Hako and the lands of Hauraki is recalled in their traditional call of welcome.